rdinse/MouseFilter/README.md

 inspired by [SteadyMouse](https://steadymouse.com).

 Please note that MouseFilter is not a finished product.
 Install at your own risk!
-Consider setting up SSH to be able to stop it in case it gets stuck.
+Consider setting up SSH access to be able to stop it in case it gets stuck from another machine.

 ## How to install